What Fats Can Be Used?

 How to Fat Wash Whiskey

-The first step is choosing and processing the fat you would like to use and the whiskey you will wash it with.
+The first step is choosing and processing the fat you would like to use and the whiskey you will wash with it.

 - Bone Marrow: 3 large bones @ 1-1.25 lbs each will yield about 2 ounces of marrow per bone.
 Stand the bones on end and roast @ 350 for about 30 minutes.
 Turn off the heat, remove from the oven and rest for 15 minutes.
 Filter the marrow using a fine mesh sieve lined with a single layer of cheesecloth.
 Use 6-8 ounces of marrow per 750ml of whiskey